BenkikoDAO/food-delivery-server/README.md

 ## Food delivery backend server
  This is the backend server for a food delivery web application.
-It is built using Node.js and MongoDB to handle vendor and customer data, order management, and delivery calculations.
+It is built using Node.js and MongoDB to handle vendor and customer data, order management, and delivery fee calculations.
 ### Features

 - User authentication and authorization